Petri Nets Based on Lawvere Theories: Petri Nets and Their Executions

 \end{defn}

 Note that a commutative monoidal category is the same as a strict symmetric monoidal category where the symmetry isomorphisms $\sigma_{a,b} \maps a \otimes b \stackrel{\sim}{\longrightarrow} b \otimes a$ are all identity morphisms.
 In fact, a commutative monoidal category is precisely a category where the objects and morphisms form commutative monoids and the structure maps are commutative monoid homomorphisms.
-Every strict monoidal functor between commutative monoidal categories is automatically a strict symmetric monoidal functor.
-This motivates the following definition:

-\begin{defn} Let $\CMC$ be the category whose objects are commutative monoidal categories and whose morphisms are strict monoidal functors. \end{defn}
+A commutative monoidal category where the morphisms represent sequences of firings of a Petri net $P$ will be referred to as a semantics for $P$.
+In this paper we characterize this semantics construction as an adjunction between the category of Petri nets and the following category. \begin{defn} Let $\CMC$ be the category whose objects are commutative monoidal categories and whose morphisms are strict monoidal functors. \end{defn} Note that every monoidal functor between commutative monoidal categories is automatically a strict symmetric monoidal functor, so the adjective symmetric is not included in the above definition.